-Our initiatives to advance DEI includes doing business with certified minority, women, veteran & LGBT-owned businesses and maintaining a supplier diversity process that is integrated into our company culture.
-PSEG achieved its goal to spend 30% with diverse suppliers by 2023 in 2021, two years ahead of schedule.
+Our initiatives to advance DEI include doing business with certified minority, women, veteran and service-disabled veteranowned businesses as well as LGBTQ+-owned businesses and continuously improving our supplier diversity process which is integrated into our company culture.

-Talent, Attraction and Development
+Talent, Attraction and Workforce Development

-Our talent acquisition strategy is focused on hiring the workforce necessary to serve our customers and meet our business objectives.
+Our talent acquisition strategy is focused on hiring a diverse, high-performing workforce to meet our business objectives, including the critical skilled trade roles needed to provide energy that is safer and delivered more reliably than ever.
 As part of these efforts, we work to attract employees who reflect broad dimensions of diversity, including race, gender, disability, generation, education, and other traits and characteristics that make each person who they are.

 Our employees grow through a variety of training and development opportunities offered to individual contributors, front line supervisors, managers and leaders.
+Talent reviews and succession planning for senior and critical positions are key components of our workforce planning strategy.
+We continue to identify and develop internal talent to step into key roles, minimizing any potential disruptions to our operations.
 We invest in technical and operational training for our craft and field workers to support safe and reliable operations.
-We utilize data-driven workforce planning and succession processes to prepare for the future of work.
+We continue to focus on hiring ahead of attrition and upskilling our skilled trade roles to adapt to evolving technologies and digital advancements.